TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 2. **Printing Lesson/Worksheet Part 1**
 	*	Explain that the file is the center section of the screen.
 Sometimes this is called a *script*.
 		* Ask: how do you save/run a file?
 What happened when you ran the file from the do now?
-		* Need to use `print` statement.
-This prints whatever is in between the parentheses to the console.
+		* Explain the purpose of the `print` statement, which will print whatever is in between the parentheses to the console.
 			* Explain to students that this is called *output*
 		* When text appears on console its called output
 		* What happened when you used multi-lines?